joomcode/redispipe/README.md

 - Ruby's EventMachine related connectors,
 - etc

 But there were no such connector for Golang.
+All known Golang redis connectors use connection-per-request model with connection pool, and provide only explicit pipelining.

 This connector was created as implicitly pipelined from ground to achieve maximum performance in a highly concurrent environment.
 It writes all requests to single connection to redis, and continuously reads answers from in other goroutine.

 Note that it trades a bit of latency for throughput, and therefore could be not optimal for low-concurrent low-request-per-second usage.
+Write loop latency is configurable as `WritePause` parameter in connection options, and could be disabled at all, or increased to higher values (150µs is the value used in production, 50µs is default value, -1 disables write pause).
+Though implicit runtime latency for switching goroutines still remains and could not be removed.

 ## Performance